Tech-at-DU/BotShop-iOS/P01-First-Chapter/content.md

 ```

 # If You Get Stuck
 Getting stuck when coding (and debugging) is a natural part of the programming process.
-If you find yourself stuck on a problem or lost, pause for a moment and take a breath.
-Maybe take a walk.
-Then retrace your steps (in the tutorial, not the walk).
+If you find yourself stuck on a problem or lost, feel free to take a break, get some water, take a walk, and come back with a fresh mind.
+Then retrace your steps in the tutorial.
 Make sure you've follow each step of the tutorial.
 It's easy to make typos or to accidentally skip over important steps.